iigorsap/iigorsap/README.md

 ### Hello everybody, my name is **`Igor Santiago`** and this is my github.
 I'm currently studying Computer Science at the [Federal University of Ouro Preto](https://ufop.br/), and currently studying with the goal of becoming a data scientist.👋

-- 🤔 I’m looking for help with data science, machine/deep learning.
+- 🤔 I’m looking for help with data science.

 <div>
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=igorswrk&show_icons=true&theme=nord&include_all_commits=true&count_private=true"/>